Embed information literacy in your course

 Contact your subject librarian for more information.

-We can deliver academic skills teaching within your course or degree programme.
+We can deliver academic skills teaching within your course or degree programme, live or through an online teaching tool such as Kaltura Live Room.
 Our sessions include:

 - Searching scholarly information